 Within the climate of regulatory compliance, especially increasing auditor demands, it is imperative for organizations to review user access periodically.
 Conducting frequent access reviews or certifications is a key area within identity governance.
 An access certification, also called an attestation, occurs when a manager reviews a user’s access and validates that the user still requires—or no longer requires—access to an application, system, or platform.
 If access is considered unnecessary, then it should be removed.

-While no one looks forward to these periodic review processes, access certification is made easier by using a visual solution that improves accuracy and avoids the use of web-based text lists or spreadsheets.
-A visual approach groups like-access privileges together, providing better context for the review.
+While no one looks forward to these periodic review processes, access certification is made easier by using a solution that improves accuracy and avoids the use of web-based text lists or spreadsheets.
 It also enables managers to understand which users have access to specific systems, and which users are outliers when compared to their peers.
 This leads to greater access review accuracy across the organization because reviewers have an increased understanding of what they are reviewing.
 Organizations seeking to streamline the access review process should ensure an automated certification process empowers them to:

 - Easily identify and manage access rights for applications

 - Conduct access certifications to applications and file shares